amfoss/cms/README.md

 ### :incoming_envelope: Status
 The status app manages the reporting system in the club

-1. **Status** - holds status updates posted by members, under different threads, for various subjects.
+1. **Log** - holds status updates posted by members, under different threads, for various subjects.
-2. **Notifications** - manages notifications
+2. **Thread** - manages status update threads

 ## :dizzy: API

-The amFOSS CMS ships with GraphQL-based APIs, which can be accessed at `/graphql`.
+The amFOSS CMS ships with GraphQL-based APIs.
 To help developers, GraphiQL, a tabbed interface (playground) for editing and testing our GraphQL queries/mutations, also has been furnished .

 Documentation on the supported APIs has been provided in the [wiki page](https://github.com/amfoss/cms/wiki/APIs).

 ## :satellite: Integrations

 1. **Attendance Module** - the amFOSS attendance module is a raspberry-pi which live records the attendance of club members when they are in the FOSSLab.
 The AmFOSS CMS fetches attendance details from it and logs it.
-2. **Telegram Bot** - the amFOSS Telegram Bot is the bot assistant of the AmFOSS Telegram group.
+2. **Telegram Bot** - the amFOSS Telegram Bot is the bot assistant of the amFOSS Telegram group.
 The AmFOSS CMS triggers the bot to send notifications, statistics etc. to the group.
 4. **GitHub** - Integrates with GitHub to actively track the FOSS contributions made by club members

 ## :wrench: Tech Stack

-* **Language:**  Python 3
+* **Language:**  Python 3.7
-* **Framework:** Django 2.1
+* **Framework:** Django 2.2
 * **API:** GraphQL (Graphene + JWT)

 ## :gem: Contributors
 Developed with :hearts: by the amFOSS WebTeam from 2018.

 1. [Ashwin S Shenoy](https://github.com/aswinshenoy) - Core Developer, Maintainer

 ### How to Contribute?